 - Section 1.
-(1) The following information is confidential and exempt from the provisions of section 119.07(1), Florida Statutes, and section 24(a) of Article I of the State Constitution: - (a) Patient records held by the statewide or a district managed care ombudsman committee created under sections 641.60 or 641.65, Florida Statutes, 1996 Supplement. - (b) The name or identity of a complainant who files a complaint with the statewide or a district managed care ombudsman committee, including any problem identified by the ombudsman committee as a result of an investigation, unless the complainant provides written consent that authorizes the release of his or her name or unless a court of competent jurisdiction orders that the name or identity of a complainant be disclosed.
+Notwithstanding the October 2, 2002, repeal of said section scheduled pursuant to the Open Government Sunset Review Act of 1995, section 641.67, Florida Statutes, is reenacted and amended to read: - 641.67 Statewide or District managed care ombudsman committee; exemption from public records requirements; exceptions.- - (1) The following information is confidential and exempt from the provisions of s.
+119.07(1) and s.
+24(a), Art.
+I of the State Constitution: - (1)(a) Patient records held by the statewide or a district managed care ombudsman committee created under s.
+641.60 or s.
+641.65. - (2)(b) The name or identity of a complainant who files a complaint with the statewide or a district managed care ombudsman committee, including any problem identified by the ombudsman committee as a result of an investigation, unless the complainant provides written consent that authorizes the release of his or her name or unless a court of competent jurisdiction orders that the name or identity of a complainant be disclosed. - (3) Any problem identified by a district managed care ombudsman committee as a result of an investigation.

-Exemptions created under this subsection are subject to the Open Government Sunset Review Act of 1995, in accordance with section 119.15, Florida Statutes, and shall stand repealed on October 2, 2002, unless reviewed and saved from repeal by reenactment of the Legislature.
+Exemptions created under this subsection are subject to the Open Government Sunset Review Act of 1995, in accordance with s.
+119.15, and shall stand repealed on October 2, 2002, unless reviewed and saved from repeal by reenactment of the Legislature.